ColdAutumnRain/SS14-dev-python-scripts/README.md

 ### How to use it?

-You need is Python interpreter.
+You need a Python interpreter.
 Script works on bulidiin modules, so you dont have to install anything additional.
+After you start command prompt you need to write something like this:

 ```
 python create_pranslation.py 'path_to_a_project_folder' 'name_of_translation_folder'